 1988 and is known as the longest continuously operating prison

 The Gaol is one of the two oldest remaining buildings in South

 Australia.
 The other is Government House which was built at the

 same time as the Gaol.

-A number of very good books are sold in the Gaol shop and these provide
+A number of very good books are sold by the AGPS and these provide

 an excellent detailed history of the Adelaide Gaol.